paulzchen/paulzchen.github.io/README.md

 - [Heterogeneity in transmissibility and shedding SARS-CoV-2 via droplets and aerosols.](https://twitter.com/paulchenz/status/1383121971291037698?s=20)

 ## News

+August 2022 - Defended my PhD!
+I was awarded the Student Discovery Award by our department for my graduate research.

 June 2022 - Announced as a [2022 Schmidt Science Fellow](https://schmidtsciencefellows.org/news/eric-and-wendy-schmidt-announce-2022-schmidt-science-fellows).
 Very excited to join this community!